Fashion is not only an expression but also acts as one of the powerful mediums to talk about gender rules and social issues.

-Gaby Gregg started her fashion blogging journey past 10 years.
-She talks about breaking the fashion norms about dress your type and rather supports freedom of wearing anything you want.
+Gaby Gregg started her fashion blogging journey 10 years.
+She talks about breaking the fashion norms about dressing your type and rather supports freedom of wearing anything you want.

 An Australian fashion blogger Nicole Warne runs a blog named Gary Pepper Girl.
 She loves being stylish and her love for couture dressing attracts her audience.